mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 ---

-### Q27: Platform Quality & Developer Experience
+### Q27: Developer Workflow Quality & Ease of Delivery

-**What This Question Measures**: This question measures platform quality and developer experience (DX).
-A mature internal platform reduces friction; poor platform quality wastes developer time fighting tools instead of leveraging AI.
+**What This Question Measures**: This question measures how easy or difficult it is for developers to build, test, and deploy software in their daily work.
+Well-designed workflows reduce friction and allow teams to focus on delivery and effective use of AI; poor workflows waste developer time on tooling, setup, and manual steps instead of real engineering work.

-- [ ] 0 - No internal platform or low quality
+- [ ] 0 - Daily work is mostly manual or painful
-- [ ] 1 - Basic platform, but with friction
+- [ ] 1 - Basic workflows exist, but with frequent friction
-- [ ] 2 - Platform exists; ~50% coverage
+- [ ] 2 - Workflows exist; ~50% of teams benefit
-- [ ] 3 - Good platform; solid DX
+- [ ] 3 - Well-defined workflows; solid developer experience
-- [ ] 4 - High-quality platform; independent development
+- [ ] 4 - Highly efficient workflows; teams deliver independently
 - [ ] N/A - Not applicable

 **Your Score: _____**